ethereum/EIPs/README.md

 - [Final](https://eips.ethereum.org/all#final) and [Active](https://eips.ethereum.org/all#active) proposals that are recorded.
 - The [EIP process](EIPS/eip-1.md#eip-work-flow) that governs the EIP repository.

 Achieving "Final" status in this repository only represents that a proposal has been reviewed for technical accuracy.
-It is solely the responsibility of the implementer to decide if these proposals will be useful to you and if they represent best practice.
+It is solely the responsibility of the reader to decide whether a proposal will be useful to them.

 Browse all current and draft EIPs on [the official EIP site](https://eips.ethereum.org/).